moheladwy/Groq-Csharb/README.md

 ﻿# Groq C# SDK

-A comprehensive and modern .NET SDK for seamless integration with the Groq AI API.
+A comprehensive and modern .NET Community SDK for seamless integration with the Groq AI API.
 This SDK provides a clean, type-safe interface to access Groq's powerful language models, vision capabilities, audio processing, and advanced tool integration features.